 Helpful Tip: Make sure you're buying the 2nd Generation Octobermoon mask as this has a flat lens.
 The earlier masks have a rounded lens which can distort the view.

-Picking the correct size full face mask can be a challenge
+How to pick the correct size full face mask

 It may sound basic, but make sure you get the right fit for your face.
 Full face snorkels will leak if you're not wearing the correct size.
 For adults, the width of your face as well as the size of your nose can play a big part in the level of comfort.